Alireza-Rahimi-3000/ML-Algorithms-to-Detect-Disease-Genes-in-Human-Protein-Protein-Interaction-Network-/README.md

-# ML algorithms to detect disease-genes in human protein–protein interaction network
+# ML Algorithms to Detect Disease-Genes in Human Protein–Protein Interaction Network

 Our point of view on this project